flyingwolf1701/Architectum/arch_project_docs/project_brief.md

 ## A Unified Solution

-Architectum addresses both AI and human challenges through a graph-based code representation that:
+Architectum addresses both AI and human challenges through a dual representation approach:

-1. Models code as a network of nodes and relationships
+1. **Relationship Map**: Models code as a network of nodes and relationships for efficient navigation
-2. Enables "virtual feature slices" across architectural boundaries
+2. **JSON Mirrors**: Maintains detailed JSON representations of code files in a parallel structure
-3. Provides multiple perspectives on the same underlying structure
+3. **Blueprints**: Creates specialized views by assembling elements from both core representations
-4. Maintains the actual codebase in its optimal architecture
+4. **Feature Tagging**: Enables "virtual feature slices" across architectural boundaries

 This approach bridges the gap between human-optimized code organization and comprehension patterns for both AI and humans.